Ekkehard-Schulze/precision-temperature-logger/README.md

 The logger writes a 'tab or comma separated value'

-format text file with ISO 8601 formatted date and time strings
+formated text file with ISO 8601 date and time strings

 to a micro-SD card.
 This format is compatible with python's pandas